This page in Swedish

 The use of open data

 When planning the use of open data, it is important to find out how it was produced and the requirements for its use.
-It is also necessary to check which ethical or other legal requirements apply before the data are allwoed to be used.
-This might differ depending on which country it recides in or where it is supposed to be used.
+It is also necessary to check which ethical or other legal requirements apply before the data are allowed to be used.

-It cannot be assumed that openly available data is necessarily free to use (from either an economical or ethical perspective) just because it is open.
+It cannot be assumed that openly available data is necessarily free to use (from either an economic or ethical perspective) just because it is open.